 For the past 4 years, Emeric's Timelapse has been used in some big video productions from the biggest company on the planet.
-Recently Netflix is one of them, but there is also Google, Red Bull, Microsoft or even Converse (to name a few).
-Some huge name in the News industry also got in touch with me to use my work.
-On this page, here is a few productions that were made public.
+Google, Netflix, Red Bull, Microsoft and even Converse to name a few.
+On this page, you will find Emeric's Timelapse work in the News, Television and other medias.

 LA TUNA FIRE

-Recently (9/2/2017), Los Angeles was hit by a crazy wildfire called La Tuna, which is located only a few miles from where I live in Burbank.
-When I have heard about it (and saw the smoke from my window), I decided to go outside and shoot a few timelapses.
-Never I was thinking that my clips would end up on BBC News, The Time, AP, Curbed LA and BuzzFeed.
-Apparently, a few people also saw them on ABC News and RMC in France.
+On September the 2nd 2017, Los Angeles was hit by a crazy wildfire called La Tuna, which is located only a few miles from where I live in Burbank.
+When I heard about it (and saw the smoke from my window), I decided to go outside and shoot a few timelapses.
+I never thought that my clips would end up on BBC News, The Time, AP, Curbed LA and BuzzFeed.
+They were also seen on ABC News and RMC in France.

-I came across this video after someone who is following me on Instagram shared it.
-They recognized my work and sent me the link.
-The Time got those footage through the Associated Press.
+I came across this video after someone who was following me on Instagram shared it.
+They recognized my work and sent me the link then, The Time got my footage through the Associated Press.

 Google Year in Search (2016)